-In this article, we give you answers and explanations to frequently asked questions about warrants, which are commonly encountered in venture debt deals, including:
+In this article, we give you answers and explanations to frequently asked questions about stock warrants, which startup founders regularly encounter when fundraising, including:

 Ready to arm yourself with knowledge that will help you make the best financing decisions to keep growing a healthy business?
 Let's dive in.